telerik/fiddler-everywhere-docs/knowledge-base/using-fiddler-pro-dashboard.md

 ---

 >important The latest version of the Fiddler Everywhere application is now using the unified Telerik system for subscription management and the [Fiddler dashboard site](https://dashboard.getfiddler.com) is now obsolete.
-Refer to the migration guidelines for instructions on how to migrate your active subscription to https://www.telerik.com.
+Refer to [**the migration guidelines**]({%slug migrate-fiddler-subscriptions%}) for detailed instructions on how to migrate your active subscription to https://www.telerik.com.

 ## Environment